shyamsg/JellyBelly/README.md

 # Usage

 ## Input Data
   JellyBelly can be executed on any type of DNA nucleotide data in the FASTA/FASTQ format.
-There is only **one** thing to consider.
-If you are runing JellyBelly on **sequencing reads**, make shure to set the **-C** flag (not yet implemented).
-This will have a two fold efect:

-  1. The entire sequencing library will be encoded in a single spaced kmer vector.
-  1. Only lexicographically smallest kmers will be computed.
-Reads coming from random fragments can be from either the forward or reverse strand.
+In addition a "spaced kmer file" (explained later) is also needed.

   For example: